CLPeh/promotion-tool-example/README.md

 The application allows users to update the promotion info.

 **Promotion View**
-The application allows users to update the promotion info.
+The application allows users to view the promotion details, currency settings, prize pool information, transaction and transaction summary.

 **Promotion Cancellation**
 The application allows users to cancel the promotion.